gtronset/beets-filetote/README.md

 name as a matching music file.
 Pairing can be configured to target only certain extensions, such as `.lrc`.

+> [!NOTE]
-**Note:** Pairing takes precedence over other Filetote rules like filename or patterns.
+> Pairing takes precedence over other Filetote rules like filename or patterns.

 ##### Pairing Example Configuration